Through the Blue

 It’s also a good idea to research your hotel thoroughly.
 Especially with first walkers in hand.
 Many of the caldera’s cave-type Cycladic dwellings are not designed with kids in mind.
 Stairwells are narrow, steep, and often without handrails, while low-slung balconies look out into jaw-dropping vistas.

 We stayed in Aerie House in Oia.
-Spacious enough for the family with a living room and kitchen for the endless meal preparation requirements of a toddler, it also came without the worry of otherwise covetable private pools that continue into the horizon.
+Spacious enough for the family with a living room and kitchen for the endless meal preparation requirements of a toddler, it also came without the worry of otherwise covetable private pools that dangle in the horizon.
 Set a nominal flight of stairs away from the main street so we could dodge the crowds, it’s still attractively close to all the action when you want.
 Local treasure Atlantis Books (including a children’s section) is also just a minute’s walk away.

 What to do in the area?
 A scenic 10-kilometre hiking trail skirting the cliff’s edge takes you from Fira to Oia.
 Passing through Firostefani and Imerovigli, it’s an enjoyable way to explore the island with kids over four.
 If you only manage a walk to Firostefani, stop by nondescript Aktaion with tables outside for sumptuous sea views.
 A cozy, home-like family-run restaurant since 1922, it surprises with a modern spin on local flavours.
 Also nearby is Vanilla with a rooftop garden and broader menu options including child-pleasing pastas and pizzas.
 If you make it to Oia, settle into Melitini’s rooftop terrace for medley of meze (Greek tapas).